DuckbillResearch

 Hybrid Execution

 AI agents can reason, plan, and execute — but the real world pushes back.
-We study the gap between what AI can do in theory and what actually works when vendors won't cooperate, systems block automation, and tasks demand judgment that models weren't trained for.
+We study the gap between what AI can do in theory and what actually works when vendors won't cooperate, systems block automation, and every task carries real consequences for real people.

 The Challenge